madatajs/madata/backends/google/calendar/README.md

 ## Constructor options

-You can customize the way the plugin reads data from a calendar by passing a separate `options` parameter to the backend constructor.
-Its value is either a *query string* (without leading `?`) or an *object* specifying all needed options.
-The list of *all* supported options (query parameters) you can find in [the documentation](https://developers.google.com/calendar/api/v3/reference/events/list#parameters).
+You can customize the way the plugin reads data from a calendar by passing the needed options to the backend constructor.
+The list of *all* supported options you can find in [the documentation](https://developers.google.com/calendar/api/v3/reference/events/list#parameters).

 ## Events